Changelog

 “the back cover is flimsy and i dont trust it”

-the back cover has a seal and snaps onto the device securely and wont pop off if dropped (i should know, i dropped my device onto pavers by accident). its totally fine and within parameters youd need and want in a rugged device. imo this is a ‘feelz’ thing from the reviewer and not actually applicable in the real world. you cant get a mil spec rating or ip68 rating if the back pops off ’easily’
+The back cover has a seal and snaps onto the device securely and wont pop off if dropped (I should know, Si dropped my device onto brick pavers by accident).
+It’s totally fine and within parameters youd need and want in a rugged device.
+IMO this is a ‘feelz’ thing from the reviewer and not actually applicable in the real world.
+You can’t get a mil spec rating or ip68 rating if the back pops off ’easily’.

 “its only 15W usb charging and takes two hours to fill 4100mAh”